cheat-sheets/public-speaking-cheat-sheet/README.md

   - saw suffering and tried to heal it,
   - saw war and tried to stop it.

+- John F. Kennedy, Special Message to the Congress on Education

+Education is the keystone in the arch of freedom and progress.
+Nothing has contributed more to the enlargement of this nation's strength and opportunities than our traditional system of free, universal elementary and secondary education, coupled with widespread availability of college education.

+For the individual, the doors to the schoolhouse, to the library and to the college lead to the richest treasures of our open society: to the power of knowledge - to the training and skills necessary for productive employment - to the wisdom, the ideals, and the culture which enrich life - and to the creative, self-disciplined understanding of society needed for good citizenship in today's changing and challenging world.

 ## Resources

 - Introduction to Public Speaking https://www.coursera.org/learn/public-speaking